raymondadouglas/raymondadouglas.github.io/_posts/2023-12-04-brainspace.md

 So I generally try to find ways to get more.
 Here are some that have worked very well for me.
 They are all highly recommended.

+Health warning: The point of more brainspace is not to max out your productivity.
+It is generally good to be more productive, but you will get better things done if you keep [slack](https://thezvi.wordpress.com/2017/09/30/slack/) and absorb the fact that [pain is not the unit of effort](https://www.lesswrong.com/posts/bx3gkHJehRCYZAF3r/pain-is-not-the-unit-of-effort).
+I believe posts like those two have both made me more productive and given me a more rich and fulfilling life.

 ### To do lists
 I hate hate hate keeping track of all the things I'm meant to be doing at some point.
-It's so bad relying on your brain to remind you that you need to finish some code, reply to a message, wish someone a happy birthday, and do your laundry, plus you need to fill in a form.
+It's so bad relying on your brain to randomly remind you that you need to finish some code, reply to a message, wish someone a happy birthday, and do your laundry, plus you need to fill in a form.

 __So I have a notion doc called 'Things To Do' with a bunch of checkboxes.
 It's very lightweight - when I have something to do, I put it down, and then I don't have to worry about forgetting.__